JuliaPOMDP/AdaOPS.jl/README.md

-# PMCP
+# OPS

-An implementation of the PMCP (Packing-based Monte Carlo Planning) online POMDP Solver.
+An implementation of the OPS (Online Packing-based Search) online POMDP Solver.

 Problems use the [POMDPs.jl generative interface](https://github.com/JuliaPOMDP/POMDPs.jl).